wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/overhaul.md

 - Name the separator **Overhauls**.

 :::danger Spicy Mods Ahead
 The mods ahead may change the game dramatically, requiring compensation in gameplay style for the systems they add.
-These mods were specifically balanced and designed for **hardcore** mode. **Procceed with caution!**
+These mods were specifically balanced and designed for **hardcore** mode. **Proceed with caution!**
 :::

 ### [Famine](https://www.nexusmods.com/newvegas/mods/74985)